-Next, clear the check box Use inherited attributes, and define the desired font type using the Bold and Italic check boxes.
+Next, clear the checkbox Inherite values from, and define the desired font type using the Bold and Italic checkboxes.
 In this case, these textual components will change for the selected language only!

 Observe results in the preview pane.

-- In the Settings/Preferences dialog, click Color Scheme, and then click the page Language Defaults.
+- In the Settings/Preferences dialog (Ctrl+Alt+S), click Color Scheme, and then click the Language Defaults page.

 - In the list of the supported C/C++ components, choose Semantic highlighting.

-- In the right-hand pane, select the check box Semantic highlighting:
+- In the right-hand pane, select the Semantic highlighting checkbox: